 A person is in a health care facility and unable to make the appropriate decisions to be discharged.

 These are just a few examples.
-We can assist you in determining whether guardianship is right for your situation.
+We can assist you in determining whether to file for adult guardianship.
 Please feel free to contact us.